Marriage

 The issuance of this Certificate is under the purview of your country of origin.
 Ask at your embassy if they can help and issue the document, or if you have to travel to your country of origin to get it.

-5) Certificate of personal status and residence, if it is issued by the foreign country and if it is not a part of the certificate of legal competence to enter into marriage.
+5) Certificate of personal status and residence, if it is issued by the foreign country and if it is not part of the certificate of legal competence to enter into marriage.

 6) Death certificate of a deceased spouse, if the fiancé(e) is widowed.